ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .solution}

 > ## How do you change the **current shell** of your current session?
 > You just start it.
-E.g.
+For example:
 > ~~~
 > % tcsh
 > ~~~